nanthanwa/bitkub-optimize/README.md

 # bitkub-optimize
-Node.JS trading bot for [Bitkub.com](https://bitkub.com) using [TradingView](https://tradingview.com) webhook
+Node.JS trading bot for [Bitkub.com](https://bitkub.com) using [TradingView](https://tradingview.com) webhook.

 ## TODO
-- Replace moment.js with [date-fns](https://github.com/date-fns/date-fns)
+- Replace moment.js with [date-fns](https://github.com/date-fns/date-fns).
-- Add stop-limit order feature (waiting for Bitkub releases this API, [see more](https://github.com/bitkub/bitkub-official-api-docs/issues/24))
+- Add stop-limit order feature (waiting for Bitkub releases this API, [see more](https://github.com/bitkub/bitkub-official-api-docs/issues/24)).
-- Add trailing stop order feature (after stop-limit order API is released)
+- Add trailing stop order feature (after stop-limit order API is released).

-## Strategy (configurable)
+## Strategy
+- Buying or selling signals will be triggered from TradingView, we should setup at TradingView side.
+### This is some strategies that we can configurable
-- Buy BTC using 90% of THB on your available balance when condition is met
+- Buy BTC using 90% of THB on your available balance when condition is met.
-- Sell 100% BTC of your available balance when condition is met
+- Sell 100% BTC of your available balance when condition is met.

 ## Prerequisite
-- TradingView [Pro plan](https://www.tradingview.com/gopro) or above for server-side webhook
+- TradingView [Pro plan](https://www.tradingview.com/gopro) or above for server-side webhook.
-- Setup trigger condition and webhook URL
+- Setup trigger condition and webhook URL.

 Example TradingView payload
 ```